Frequently Asked Questions (FAQ)

 Q9.
 Does my score on the General Education Test (GET) affect my graduation?

 A9.
 No. Completing the test is a requirement for all students seeking their first bachelor's degree, but there is not a certain test score required.
 At this time, your test score will not be recorded on your transcript, however, test scores are entered into the student information system and group data is used to help LU assess student learning outcomes.

 Q10.
 Can I get a copy of my test results?

 A10.
 Yes.
 The Office of Institutional Research and Assessment mails the score reports to the students approximately 6-8 weeks after the test date.
 Students scoring at or above the50th percentile receive a certificate of achievement.

 Q11.
 What will happen if I don't take the General Education Test (GET)?

 A11.
 A student who fails to take the General Education Test (GET) during the appropriate semester will be denied permission to register for the succeeding semester or, if in the final semester, will be restricted from graduating until arrangements are made, at the student's expense, to take the examination required.

 Q12.
 What is the difference between the General Education Test (GET) and the Major Field Test (Senior Exit Exam)?

 A12.
-The General Education Test (GET) is required of all students pursuing their first bachelor’s degree regardless of discipline; all students take the same test.
+The General Education Test (GET) is required of all students pursuing their first bachelor's degree regardless of discipline; all students take the same test.
 Major Field Tests are discipline specific and each test is different.
 Some disciplines use nationally normed standardized exams while others use locally developed exams.
 The General Education Test (GET) is administered by the Office of Institutional Research and Assessment.
-Major Field Tests are administered by the Counseling and Career Center.
+Major Field Tests are administered by the academic departments.